 Some occupations may be riskier from the point of view of an insurance company.
-This may affect in how they calculate your premiums too.
-For example, a firefighter may be a job with more risk than a typist.
+This may affect how they calculate your premiums too.
+For example, a firefighter can be a job with more risk than a typist.
 Sometimes if the occupation is very risky then you may be denied coverage.
 Or you may end up paying very high premiums.
 Usually, in such situations, there may be an association for the occupation type that you belong to.
-These associations may provide a sort of blanket coverage but with its own limitations.
+These associations may provide a sort of blanket coverage but with their own limitations.

 How Do You Determine How Much Life Insurance You Need?

 It is a difficult decision when you have to determine the coverage amount for life insurance.

 Cost of premiums